Forceflow/cuda_voxelizer/README.md

 ## Usage
 Program options:
  * `-f <path to model file>`: **(required)** A path to a polygon-based 3D model file.
-Supported input formats: .ply, .off, .obj, .3DS, .SM and RAY.
  * `-s <voxel grid length>`: The length of the cubical voxel grid.
 Default: 256, resulting in a 256 x 256 x 256 voxelization grid.
 Cuda_voxelizer will automatically select the tightest bounding box around the model.
-If you want to output to the *morton* file format, this should be a power of 2.
  * `-o <output format>`:, The output format for voxelized models, currently *binvox*, *obj* or *morton*.
 Default: *binvox*.
 Output files are saved in the same folder as the input file.
   * `-t` : Use Thrust library for CUDA memory operations.
 Might provide speed / throughput improvement.
 Default: disabled.